-When someone is struggling with mental health issues or substance abuse, they may feel as if nobody cares what happens to them.
+When someone is struggling with mental health or substance abuse issues, they may feel as if nobody cares what happens to them.
 Pickerington’s own J.D.
-Postage and Scott Duff, directors of the Fairfield County Overdose Response Team (FORT), make it their personal mission to prove those individuals wrong.
+Postage and Scott Duff, directors of the Fairfield County Overdose Response Team (FORT), make it their personal mission to prove them wrong.

 An Empathetic Approach